arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 log_dest file /mosquitto/log/mosquitto.log
 ```

-Save the file and exit VI editor.
+Save the file and exit the VI editor.
 Now, let's restart the Mosquitto container so the configuration file can start working.
-This can be done by using the `docker restart` command and the Mosquitto `CONTAINER ID`.
+This can be done using the `docker restart` command and the Mosquitto `CONTAINER ID`.
 To identify the Mosquitto `CONTAINER ID`, run the `docker ps` command and copy the `CONTAINER ID`, as shown in the image below:

 ![Docker container ID.](assets/x8-data-logging-img_02.png)

 Now, let's manage password files by adding a user to a new password file.
-For this, we need to run the `sh` command in the mosquitto container with the mosquitto `CONTAINER ID` found before as shown below:
+For this, we need to run the `sh` command in the mosquitto container with the mosquitto `CONTAINER ID` found before, as shown below:

 ```
 /mqtt/config# docker exec -it CONTAINER ID sh